syncfusion-content/flutter-docs/Flutter/pdf-viewer/add-remove-modify-annotations.md

 ### Annotation edited callback

-The callback provided to `onAnnotationEdited` property is triggered when an annotation is edited in the PDF document.
-The following code snippet explains how to use this callback.
+The callback provided to the   property is triggered when an annotation is edited in the PDF document.
+The following code sample explains how to use this callback.

 {% tabs %}
 {% highlight dart hl_lines="7 8 9 10" %}